blog

 Adopting black and white thinking is a common defense mechanism, especially for those suffering from eating disorders.
 We sometimes adopt it to help cope with feelings of anxiety, guilt, and shame when complex situations contain a great deal of nuance, which can be intimidating to decipher.
 For example, every food item from every food group contains nutrients that work to keep you alive and functioning, yet oftentimes foods are so easily labeled as “good” or “bad.”

-How can this impact dieting/disordered eating/eating disorders?
+How can black and white thinking impact dieting/disordered eating/eating disorders?

 Black and White thinking is a defense mechanism to help the mind cope.
 But by adopting this way of thinking, you begin to look at the world through a distorted lens.
 You can no longer be open to other possibilities in relation to your stressors other than “that is right so this is wrong” or “this is good so this is bad.”
 (2)